Image

 Conserving Longleaf Pine Forests

 Longleaf pine trees are true survivors.
-These trees can thrive in a broad range of temperatures and are resistant to disease, pests and wind—all of which are likely to become more common with climate change.
+These trees can thrive in a broad range of temperatures and are resistant to disease, pests and wind—all of which are likely to become more common with a changing climate.

 But for longleaf pine to flourish, these forests need regular fire.
 Fire suppression is one of the reasons that longleaf pine, which once covered 90 million acres of the southeastern United States, has dwindled to approximately 5 percent of its historical range.